shyamalschandra/pdftovlc/README.md

 **Prequisites:**

 1. Please do a `brew install pkg-config poppler`.
-2. Please do a `pip install --user pdftotext` before running this script.
+2. Please do a `sudo pip install --user pdftotext` before running this script.
+3. Please do a `brew install ffmpeg`.

-Also, do a `chmod +x ./pdftovlc.sh` before running.
+Also, do a `chmod +x pdftovlc.sh` before running.

 **Example argument list with the command:**